li0ard/keeloq/README.md

 > Also the author is not responsible for your actions.

 > [!CAUTION]
-> **Please do not distribute manufactured keys, this may result in legal consequences for you**
+> **Please do not distribute manufacturer keys, this may result in legal consequences for you**

 ## Installation